 |In order to receive units for Facilitating a DeCal, facilitators must complete the Application for Independent Study & Research and turn it in to 260 Mulford Hall by the end of the 5th week of classes in which the DeCal is offered.||(to avoid fees) Sep 7, 2018||TBD|

 - Review the Student Checklist for 98 and 198 Courses (in the Course Proposal Form).
 It includes instructions and guidelines for completing your syllabus, unit value worksheet, general processes, etc.

 - Be sure to check that the weekly schedule outlined on your syllabus matches the Unit Value Worksheet.

 - Planning in advance is strongly encouraged to give adequate time for obtaining all required signatures and to make any updates and revisions after receiving feedback about your application.
-For Fall DeCals, obtaining signatures before summer break is highly recommended.

 - DeCal Course Numbers (98 or 198) are based on course content, not student standing.
 Please consult with your faculty sponsor to determine the appropriate class number based on your DeCal course material.
 You cannot offer it as both.